-Only applications submitted by the counselor will be accepted.
+Only applications submitted by the campus counselor or CAMPUS EA/CBE representative will be accepted.
 Contact the school counselor for more information about registration.
-Late and/or incomplete applications will not be processed.
+Late and/or incomplete applications will not be accepted.

 The Spring Branch Independent School District offers students the opportunity to accelerate a grade or earn course credit through examination.
 Board Policies EHDB and EHDC (Legal and Local) provide guidance for students and parents wishing to take advantage of these opportunities.